KobeVrancken/cpl-webassembly/README.md

 ## WebAssembly from AssemblyScript

-If you want to write WebAssembly programs from scratch efficiently in a higher level language than C/C++, a great choice of language would be `AssemblyScript`.
+If you want to write WebAssembly programs from scratch efficiently in a higher level language than C/C++, a great choice of language would be (`AssemblyScript`)[https://www.assemblyscript.org/].
 This is a source language specifically designed for compilation to WebAssembly.
 The syntax of the language is heavily inspired by [`TypeScript`](https://www.typescriptlang.org/).

-Quote from the AssemblyScript website about the language:
+Here's a quote from the `AssemblyScript` website about the language:
-> One can think of it as if TypeScript and C had a somewhat special child
+> One can think of it as if TypeScript and `C` had a somewhat special child

 If you are writing applications for the browser, `AssemblyScript` can be considered a good alternative to `JavaScript`.
 You should in general expect higher performance for CPU intensive computations.